preeti123/CheckInAppMapServer/README.md

 <li> User wants to know the different activities happening at a location</li>
 </ol>

-This is a backend service which persists users checkin at location, and returns list of activities happening at a location based on user request.
+This is a backend service which persists users checkin at location, and also returns list of activities happening at a location based on user request.

 <h2> Scope </h2>